DNA

 created by the author that demonstrated

-this type of mutagenesis in the fungus and its importance for
+this type of mutagenesis in response to a physical stress in the fungus and its importance for

 development (Lieber, 1975c,